SS La Bourgogne: Legal cases

-US Supreme Court ruling

 On 18 May 1908 the US Supreme Court found that La Bourgogne was steaming at at least 10 kn, and probably faster; and that this was the proximate cause of the collision.
 CGT's regulations required that when in fog, its ships must reduce speed, sound fog signals, have a lookout aloft on the foremast, and be ready, if necessary, immediately to further reduce speed or even go astern.
 The Supreme Court therefore upheld Judge Townsend's ruling that CGT had done all it could to require its captains and deck officers to navigate safely.

-The Supreme Court considered whether, despite its published regulations, CGT in fact encouraged or tolerated its ships steaming at excessive speed in fog.
-It ruled that there was no evidence for this.
-The French government mail contract required CGT mail ships to maintain an average speed of 15 kn.
-The government paid CGT a premium for fulfilling the contract, and CGT passed on a small part of that premium to each ship that maintained its contracted average speed.
-The Supreme Court considered at length whether the contract encouraged masters and officers to maintain excessive speed in fog, and if so, whether CGT knew about it, and was therefore liable.
-The court refused to believe that a company would take such a risk with its passengers, customers' property, and its own valuable steamships.

-US law required La Bourgogne to carry 5670 cuft of lifeboats, plus life rafts, life preservers and other safety devices.
-She was licensed to carry 1,019 passengers as well as her crew.
-She in fact carried 6600 cuft of lifeboats, and was carrying only 725 people when she sank.
-The Supreme Court was therefore satisfied that the ship had enough lifeboats.

 The Supreme Court upheld the District Court's decision to grant limitation of liability to CGT, which therefore limited how much money could be awarded to each of the claimants against CGT.
 It ordered each side in the case to pay their own costs.

+Wreck

+The wreck of La Bourgogne has not yet been discovered but is believed to be lying around 70 miles off the coast of Sable Island, Nova Scotia.